-Dow drops 500 points as Amazon tumbles, trade war fears rise
+Dow drops 600 points as Amazon tumbles, trade war fears rise

 The Nasdaq has plunged 9.5% from its all-time high on March 12.

+"When investors see market leaders suddenly stumble, they become more cautious about the entire group," said Kate Warne, investment strategist at Edward Jones.

-Wall Street is also fretting over the risk of a trade war with China.
-Beijing responded to Trump's steel and aluminum tariffs on Monday by imposing tariffs on $3 billion of US imports.
+Wall Street is also fretting about rising trade tensions, especially with China.
+Beijing responded to Trump's steel and aluminum tariffs on Monday by following through on its threat to impose tariffs on $3 billion of US imports.
 The tariffs apply to 128 products, ranging from pork and meat to steep pipes.

 Trump plans to place additional tariffs on about $50 billion worth of Chinese goods — and Beijing has promised to respond.